Knowing how to valuate the worth of second-hand computer components is always useful, especially in a market where prices fluctuate strongly.

 Next, you’re going to want to check the parts themselves, in order to determine some key factors that can significantly affect the price.
 Especially when buying a used Computer, ask the seller the following questions:

-- The age of the unit: How long has it been in your possession, and how much was it used?
+- The age: How long has it been in their possession?

 - Its physical condition: Is it scratched, bent, or broken?
 Are there any pieces (such as wires or screws) that are missing?

 - The level of its prior usage: Has the CPU been overclocked?
 If so, to what extent?
 Was it done sparingly or regularly?

 - Did the PC or components run 24/7 on heavy tasks such as rendering or mining?
 Or was the PC hardly ever used?

 - The warranty status and original packaging: Is the PC, or its parts, still under manufacturer warranty?
 If so, how much of said warranty is still remaining?
 Is the original packaging, and/or any included manuals available?